debojjalb/debojjalb.github.io/_pages/about.md

 </div>

-<p> Hi!
+Hi!
 I'm currently a graduate student specializing in [Transportation Engineering](https://www.caee.utexas.edu/research/research-areas/transportation-engineering) at the [Department of Civil, Architectural, and Environmental Engineering](https://www.caee.utexas.edu/), [University of Texas at Austin](https://www.utexas.edu/).
 My academic journey began with a [BS (research)](https://ug.iisc.ac.in/) degree from the [Indian Institute of Science (IISc), Bangalore](https://iisc.ac.in/), where I majored in Earth & Environmental Science along with a minor in Mathematics.
 During my time there, I was associated with the [Transportation Networks Lab](http://civil.iisc.ernet.in/%7Etarunr/group.html) at the [Center for Infrastructure, Sustainable Transportation & Urban Planning (CiSTUP)](https://cistup.iisc.ac.in/).
 Over the past two years, I have delved into sustainable logistics and transportation.

 My roots trace back to the picturesque city of Kalyani, nestled near Kolkata.
 I then moved to Bangalore, often referred to as the Garden City of India, for my undergraduate studies.
 Currently, I call the vibrant and musically-rich city of Austin my home.